neurotechuoft/HackTernoons/ReactTutorials/IntroToHTML/README.md

-# NeurotechUofTFrontendTutorial
+# Introduction to HTML, CSS, and JavaScript

 ### Overview
 This is a frontend tutorial meant for complete beginners.
-In this project, we will first make a basic webpage using HTML / CSS to plot data from a CSV file.
-The sample data in this repository are responses from an EEG.
+In this project, we will first make a basic webpage using HTML / CSS to display EEG brainwave data from a CSV file.

-After we have the basic web-page built, we will transition the project into a ReactJS app.
-Here, we will be able to connect the Muse EEG headset to the app, and plot **actual** data from your brain, in real time!

 #### Part 1: HTML Programming
+Create a new folder, and then create a file inside called ```index.html```.
 Every HTML page starts off with the initial structure below.
 ```html
 <!DOCTYPE html>
 <html>